nikochiko/df-wizard-chess/README.rst

 🧐 How do you do it?
 ====================
 We use the wizardry 🔮 of AI assistants and chatbots to interact with the user.
-When a user talks to our AI asssistant, the messsage is forwarded to `Dialogflow <http://dialogflow.com/>`_.
+When a user talks to our AI asssistant, the message is forwarded to `Dialogflow <http://dialogflow.com/>`_.
 It processes the request from the assistant - intelligently, with machine learning - and sends it to our `webhook <https://sendgrid.com/blog/whats-webhook/>`_.
 Now our server uses this cooked data to generate a response and sends it back to Dialogflow which in turn sends it to the assistant.
 The whole process